stefaneha/stefaneha.github.io/_teaching/1past.md

 ---
-title: "The past: Courses I have taught."
+title: "The past: Courses that I once held."
 collection: teaching
 ---